Installation

 rune))

-In your dune files:
+And your dune file:

 (executable